-SRCC Neighborhood Association Position on Draft Proposed CodeNext
+SRCC Neighborhood Association Position on Draft Proposed CodeNext - DRAFT DRAFT DRAFT

-South River City Citizens Neighborhood Association (SRCC) submits these preliminary comments in response to the draft proposals for the CodeNext Land Development Code text and zoning map.
-We understand there will be an extension for commenting on the affordability bonus provisions to 30 days after their publication.
+South River City Citizens Neighborhood Association submits these preliminary comments in response to the draft proposals for CodeNext Land Development Code text and zoning map.
+We request an extension for commenting on the affordability bonus provisions to 30 days after their publication.
 Overall, we are concerned that the final product must reflect the years of work our neighborhood residents have put into creating and protecting livable neighborhoods, integrating nature into our neighborhood, and contributing to the vision of Imagine Austin.
 We look forward to reviewing improved future drafts.